Belgica (film): Production

 The film was shot in Ghent between December 1, 2014 and January 10, 2015.
 The soundtrack consists of 15 pieces of music by Soulwax, a band formed by the Dewaele brothers from Ghent, composed specifically for the movie.
 Soulwax composed music of different styles for each of the sixteen fictional bands that performed at the club in the movie.
+One of the bands, the Shitz, included Sarah and Boris Zeebroek of the band Hong Kong Dong.

 Release

 The film had its world premiere at the Sundance Film Festival on January 21, 2016, where it opened the World Dramatic Competition.
 Shortly after, Netflix acquired global distribution rights to the film, excluding select territories.
 It was released in Belgium and France on March 2, 2016.
 It was released on April 15, 2016, by Netflix.

 The soundtrack was released by PIAS Recordings on February 26, 2016.

 Reception

 Van Groeningen won the Best Director prize in the World Cinema Dramatic section at the 2016 Sundance Film Festival.
 The film received a Magritte Award for Best Flemish Film at the 7th Magritte Awards.

 Many reviews of the film highlighted the film's soundtrack.
 Todd McCarthy of The Hollywood Reporter wrote "Van Groeningen catches the ebb and flow of [the brothers' success] in a very fluid way, synching up dramatic and mood shifts with apt musical choices that make the film a sensual pleasure."
 Lanre Bakare of The Guardian praised the film's accuracy in "replicating hedonism going off the rails" instead of being "a morality tale about excess and its certain fatal consequences", also mentioning the "great Soulwax soundtrack" in their four-star review of the film.